hsl43/RxFireDroid/README.md

 the same interface as the standard version and thus can be used as a drop-in replacement.

-Long-running operations that return a `Task` now have reactive alternatives prefixed with "rx-".
+Methods that return `Task`s now have reactive alternatives of the same name prefixed with "rx".
 For example, the reactive alternative for:
 ```
 public Task<AuthResult> signInWithCredential(AuthCredential credential)
 ```
-...is defined as:
+...is:
 ```
 public Single<AuthResult> rxSignInWithCredential(AuthCredential credential)
 ```